li11315-osu/CSE5472-term-project/README.md

 - The number of requests to make before terminating
 - The command-line arguments being given to `dig`.

 Running the script is about as simple as one would expect: `python3 serverEval.py`.
+To save the results directly to a file instead of printing to the console, the optional `--file=<file path>` argument can be added at the end.
 The DNS server will need to be running somewhere and will need to be connected to the static IP in order for this to work properly, of course.

 After a response is received for the last request, the program will terminate and give a printout of the results in JSON as an array of objects, each with the following properties: